The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 He is so weak.

-I mean, they are advising him on how to appear to be something he's not, which is strong, confident without a teleprompter.
+I mean, they are advising him on how to appear to be something he's not, which is strong, confident, without a teleprompter.

-And now here's Joe Klein in Time Magazine.
+And now here's Joe Klein in Time magazine.

-Marinucci, San Francisco Chronicle.
+Here's Carla Manucci, Marinucci, San Francisco Chronicle.

-Bad news should wake up Obama experts say.
+Bad news should wake up Obama, experts say.

-It's not panic time yet, but some Democrats watching Obama say his campaign should have gotten a wake-up call this week, not only from his appearance with McCain at the Saddlesore Church, but from a major poll suggesting he no longer leads his GOP opponent.
+It's not panic time yet, but some Democrats watching Obama say his campaign should have gotten a wake-up call this week, not only from his appearance with McCain at the Saddlesaw Church, but from a major poll suggesting he no longer leads his GOP opponent.

 And Obama needs to wake up.

-According to several Democrat political consultants, presumptive Democrat presidential nominee Barack Obama spent part of his Hawaiian vacation working on weaning himself from a heavy dependence on teleprompter.
+And then from the Washington Prowler today at the American Spectator website, according to several Democrat political consultants, presumptive Democrat presidential nominee Barack Obama spent part of his Hawaiian vacation working on weaning himself from a heavy dependence on teleprompters.

-He can't he can't get the words out.
+He can't get the words out.

 For such a fine speaker, it's really quite remarkable that he's had issues.

-He's not a fine speaker, he's a fine reader.
+He's a fine reader.

-I think talking about chickens coming home to roost...
+I think talking about chickens coming home to roost, buyer's remorse, and here from MediaNews.com, Leon Panetta.

 This is Santa Cruz Sentinel.